YYsuni/blockies-react-svg/README.md

 # blockies-react-svg

-Blockies react svg function component, blocky identicons, address-unique Ethereum avatar, svg base64 url.
+Blockies react SVG function component, blocky identicons, address-unique ethereum avatar, SVG base64 generation in browser or nodejs.

-You can have responsive width and height without rerendering because of SVG properties. meanwhile, it will store the result.
+It allows you to use responsive width and height without rerendering because of SVG properties, and it will store the result.

-You also can use base64 url, it is smaller(~2kb) than the canvas size(~16kb).(8x8)
+Base64 url is smaller(~2kb) than the canvas size(~16kb), so it is suitable for server-side rendering.(8x8)

-> the address will auto toLowerCase until set `caseSensitive` property.
+> The address will automatically be converted to lower case until you set the `caseSensitive` property.

 ![Sample of generated blockies](sample.png "Blockies")